Investment Office · · 19 min read

 Reputation costs.
 Walking away once is understandable.
 Repeatedly walking away creates a reputation as a difficult seller.
 If you've exited multiple processes, future buyers may hesitate to invest time in pursuing you.

-When you're in the moment, emotions clouding judgment and fatigue weighing heavily, use this framework:
+When you're in the moment, emotions clouding judgment and fatigue weighing heavy, use this framework:

 Step 1: Identify the specific issue.
 What exactly has changed or been revealed that's causing you to consider walking?
 Name it precisely.
 Vague unease isn't actionable.